 Lamar Valley: The second most common and another one of the best places to see bison in Yellowstone in Lamar Valley.

 Lamar Valley is located in the far, northeastern section of the park.
 Like Hayden Valley, Lamar Valley has miles of road running through the valley floor.
-Generally, Lamar Valley is excellent for all kinds of wildlife sightings because of its remote area in the park.
+Generally, Lamar Valley is excellent for all kinds of wildlife sightings (including bears) because of its remote area in the park.
 This valley is also on our list for hidden gems in Yellowstone!

 Of course, bison are also very common here!
 Again, pull over at one of the turn outs to see bison up close.
 With that said, it is also not uncommon here for bison to block the intersection leading out to Lamar Valley.
 Sometimes you have a traffic jam, but at least it’s an entertaining view!

 Now, you know where to see bison in Yellowstone.
 If wildlife viewing is on your list for your next visit to Yellowstone, be sure to visit on of these two valleys as I consider them the best places to see bison in Yellowstone.